OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 dotnet run -c Release --framework=net10.0 -- --filter *Memory*
 ```

-The benchmarks serialize a collection of entities of the form
+The benchmarks serialize a collection of entities to a `MemoryStream`:

 ```json
 {